enactproject/ENACT-Business-Models/BusinessModels/TestAndSimulation.md

     </td>
     <td rowspan="1">
       <p>
-        App Developer: testing application on a real IoT devices network is costly (for infrastructure), not scalable (impossible to deploy 1000 sensors just for testing), time and effort consuming (for software developer who is not hardware expertise)
+        App Developer: testing application on a real IoT devices network is costly (for infrastructure), not scalable (impossible to deploy 1000 sensors just for testing), time and effort consuming (for software developer who has no hardware expertise)
       </p>
       <p>
-        App Operator: need to make sure all the functionalities, operations of the application work properly in different scenarios.
+        App Operator: needs to make sure all the functionalities, operations of the application work properly in different scenarios.
 But there are many scenarios that do not happen frequently in reality.
       </p>
       <p>
-        App Owner: need to make sure the system is scalable, secured but cannot perform those tests on the production environment
+        App Owner: needs to make sure the system is scalable, secured but cannot perform those tests on the production environment
       </p>
     </td>
   </tr>